Inpatient Rehab New York

 If your drug of choice is physically addictive, you will likely need help getting through detox.
 Physical dependency is like a prison that makes stopping the substance abuse difficult or even life-threatening without medical assistance.

 The first part of your inpatient stay will focus on getting these harmful substances out of your system.
-Our medical team will ensure you stay safe and comfortable.
+A qualified medical team will ensure you stay safe and comfortable.
 Completing detox will establish a baseline that’ll make it easier for your primary clinician to assess your condition.

 Detox is like the prologue in your story of sobriety.
 The real treatment begins once your system is clean, and you can work on recovery with a clear head.